rust-osdev/uefi-rs/book/src/how_to/protocols.md

 {{#include ../../../uefi-test-runner/examples/loaded_image.rs:loaded_image}}
 ```

-The [`open_protocol_exclusive`] method takes a type parameter, which is
+The [`boot::open_protocol_exclusive`] method takes a type parameter, which is
 the type of [`Protocol`] you want to open ([`LoadedImage`] in this
 case).
 It also takes one regular argument of type [`Handle`].
 For this
-example we want the handle of the currently-running image, which was
+example we want the handle of the currently-running image, conveniently
-passed in as the first argument to `main`.
-The handle is conveniently
-accessible through [`BootServices::image_handle`], so we use that here.
+accessible through [`boot::image_handle`].

 Next the program opens the [`DevicePathToText`] protocol: